 With a new year well underway, it’s hard to believe that it’s been over a year since the start of the pandemic.
 Over the past year, we’ve all had to adjust to major lifestyle changes to stay at home as much as possible.
-We’ve postponed vacations and celebrations, started working from home, and transitioned schools to virtual learning, all of which has surely made families everywhere a least a little stir crazy and eager to return to the outside world.
+We’ve postponed vacations and celebrations, started working from home, and transitioned schools to virtual learning, all of which has surely made families everywhere a least a little stir-crazy and eager to return to the outside world.

 This patience is soon to be rewarded as more of the population gets vaccinated and COVID-19 restrictions loosen.
 Experts say the end of the pandemic is in sight and we are on our way to a sense of relative normalcy.
 However, when this “normalcy” will happen exactly is a little more vague.
-Many families are expecting to stay home through a majority of the summer, which means a few more months of figuring out how to keep the kids entertained around the house.
+Many families are expecting to stay home through the majority of the summer, which means a few more months of figuring out how to keep the kids entertained around the house.

 A rewarding way to spend this time is to teach your kids about sustainability with the help of fun activities, and Texas Disposal Systems (TDS) is here to help.
 Below, we’ve broken out our favorite resources, tips and tools to help instill “green” thoughts and practices into everyday life.